 Bakland's sensitivity as an accompanist and performer led to a number of successful collaborations with Susan Pickett, Sonja Gourley, Lee Thompson, Jackie Wood and others, and to a role as a sought-after accompanist and performance coach for WWC music students.
 She soloed three times with the Walla Walla Symphony.

-During her five years at CUC, she has continued her reputation as an inspiring and effective teacher of students of all ages both in the classroom, where she teaches Music Theory and Musicianship, Form and Analysis, Music History, Intro to Music and the Arts, and piano pedagogy, and private piano lessons.
-Most recently she presented a lecture which presented a sweeping overview of music history from the Medieval Era to the present in the Scholars Class, the honors program at CUC, and has been invited to do it again in another year.
+During her five years at BU, her reputation continued as an inspiring and effective teacher of students of all ages both in the classroom, where she teaches Music Theory and Musicianship, Form and Analysis, Music History, Intro to Music and the Arts, and piano pedagogy, and private piano lessons.
+She presented a lecture which presented a sweeping overview of music history from the Medieval Era to the present in the Scholars Class, the honors program at BU, and was asked repeat it in another year.

-She frequently performs as a soloist, participant in chamber music, and accompanist.
-Her most recent endeavor in this area was five duo piano recitals given with Cheryl Cooney, a well- known composer and pianist in Central Alberta, in the fall of 2013.
+She frequently performed as a soloist, participant in chamber music, and accompanist.
+One of her endeavors in this area was the giving of five duo piano recitals with Cheryl Cooney, a well- known composer and pianist in Central Alberta, in the fall of 2013.

-Although Bakland keeps a very full schedule at CUC, she has found her work with the faculty and students there to be both personally and professionally satisfying.
-As in her previous positions, she is totally committed to her students and their growth as persons and musicians.
+Although Bakland kept a very full schedule at BU, she found her work with the faculty and students there to be both personally and professionally satisfying.
+As in her previous positions, she was totally committed to her students and their growth as persons and musicians.

 Sources: Interview, 2013; Faculty Records on file at Walla Walla University, Issues of Opus, the WWC music department newsletter, 1988-2000; Ben Cawthra, "College's Prep Piano Program is Successful," NPUC Gleaner, 18 September 1989, 12, 13; "New Development Council at WWGH welcomes Bakland," 7 August 1995, 20; personal knowledge.